cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 it should?) right from the line trace.
 You need to work backwards from the observable error to narrow your focus on what part of the design might have a bug (the datapath? the control unit?).
-Try to narrow your focus to a specific cycle where something is going wrong.
+Try to narrow your focus to a specific buggy cycle where something is going wrong.

-**Step 7:** Based on the narrowed focus from step 6, make a hypothesis on what might be wrong.
-Take a quick look at the corresponding code.
+Based on the narrowed focus from step 6, take a quick look at the corresponding code.
 Check for errors in bitwidth, in signal naming, or in connectivity.
 If you cannot spot anything obvious then go to the next step.
-If you spot something obvious skip to step 10.
+If you spot something obvious skip to step 9.

+**Step 7: Zoom in on the buggy cycle in the waveform

-**Step 8:** Use the `--dump-vcd` option to generate a VCD file.
+Use the `--dump-vcd` option to generate a VCD file.
 Open the VCD file in gtkwave.
-Add the clock, maybe add the `inst_D`, `inst_X`, `inst_M`, `inst_W` fields to the waveform view.
-Use the narrowed focus from Step 6 and the hypothesis from Step 7 to zoom in on a specific cycle and a specific part of the design where you can clearly see a specific signal that is incorrect.
+Add the clock, reset, and key signals (e.g., `inst_D`, `inst_X`, `inst_M`, `inst_W`) to the waveform view.
+Use the narrowed focus from Step 6 to zoom in on a specific cycle and a specific part of the design where you can clearly see a specific signal that is incorrect.

+**Step 8: Work backwards in space on the buggy cycle in waveform

-**Step 9:** Work _backwards_ from the signal which is incorrect.
+Work _backwards_ from the signal which is incorrect.
 Work backwards in the datapath -- keep working backwards component by component.
 For each component look at the inputs (all inputs, look at data inputs and control signals) and look at the outputs (all outputs, look at data outputs and status signals).
 Check for one of three things:

- - (1) are the inputs incorrect and the outputs incorrect for this component? if so you need to continue working backwards -- if the incorrect input is a control signal then you need to start working backwards into the control unit; if the component is a register you might need to go back one cycle in time;
+ - (1) are the inputs incorrect and the outputs incorrect for this component? if so you need to continue working backwards -- if the incorrect input is a control signal then you need to start working backwards into the control unit;

  - (2) are the inputs correct and the outputs incorrect for this component? if so then you have narrowed the bug to be inside the component (maybe it is a bug in the ALU? maybe it is a bug in some other module?); or

  - (3) are the inputs correct and the outputs correct for this component?
 Then you have gone backwards too far and you need to go forward in again to find a signal which is incorrect.

-You can alternatively work _forwards_ from reset.
-For each component look at the inputs and look at the outputs.
-Check to see if the inputs are correct and the outputs are correct in which case you should keep forward in either space or time until you find a component where the inputs are correct and the outputs are incorrect.
+**Step 9: Make a hypothesis on what is wrong and on buggy cycle

-**Step 10:** Once you find a bug, make a hypothesis about what should happen if you fix the bug.
+Once you find a bug, make a hypothesis about what should happen if you fix the bug.
 Your hypothesis should not just be "fixing the bug will make the test pass."
 It should instead be something like "fixing this bug should make this specific signal be 1 instead of 0" or "fixing this bug should make this specific instruction in the line trace stall".

+**Step 10: Fix bug and test hypothesis

 Fix the bug and see what happens by looking at the line trace and/or waveform.
 Don't just see if it passes the test -- literally check the line trace and/or waveform and see if the behavior confirms the line trace.
 One of four things will happen:

  - (1) the test will pass and the linetrace/waveform behavior will match your hypothesis -- bug fixed!

  - (2) the test will fail and the linetrace/waveform will not match your hypothesis -- you need to keep working -- your bug fix did not do what it was supposed to, and it did not fix the error -- undo the bug fix and go back to step 6.

- - (3) the test will fail but the linetrace/waveform _will_ match your
+ - (3) the test will fail but the linetrace/waveform _will_ match
-   hypothesis -- this means your bug fix did what you expected but there might be another bug still causing trouble -- you need to keep working -- go back to step 6.
+    your hypothesis -- this means your bug fix did what you expected but there might be another bug still causing trouble -- you need to keep working -- go back to step 6.

- - (4) the test will pass and the linetrace/waveform _will not_ match
+ - (4) the test will pass and the linetrace/waveform _will not_
-   your hypothesis -- you need to keep working -- your bug fix did not do what you thought it would even though it cause the test to pass -- there might be something subtle going on -- go back to step 6 to figure out why the bug fix did not do what you thought it would.
+    match your hypothesis -- you need to keep working -- your bug fix did not do what you thought it would even though it cause the test to pass -- there might be something subtle going on -- go back to step 6 to figure out why the bug fix did not do what you thought it would.

 Note a couple things about this systematic 10 step process.
 First, it is a systematic process ... it does not involve randomly trying things.